Before the Bell: What every Canadian investor needs to know today

 "This makes (U.S. President Donald) Trump look weak because even Republicans won’t support his policies, and it make traders wonder what else they won’t support" CMC Markets U.K. market analyst David Madden said in a morning note.
 "President Trump hopes to introduce tax reform, infrastructure projects and reduce banking regulation, and now trader’s fear his plans could be scuppered."

-In corporate news, Goldman Sachs and Bank of America both report before the start of trading.
-Bank of American posted earnings per share of 46 cents, compared with analysts' forecasts of 43 cents.
-Goldman is seen posting earnings of $3.39 (U.S.) a share in the latest quarter.
+In corporate news, Goldman Sachs and Bank of America both reported before the start of trading.
+Ahead of the open, Goldman reported earnings per share of $3.95 compared with estimates of $3.39.
+However, Goldman also said bond trading revenue was down 40 per cent in the quarter, sending shares lower in premarket trading.
+Meanwhile, Bank of American posted earnings per share of 46 cents, compared with analysts' forecasts of 43 cents.
+Bank of America shares were up slightly ahead of the opening bell.

 In other U.S. earnings, Johnson & Johnson said quarterly profit fell more than 4 per cent to $1.40 a share, from $1.43 in the same period a year earlier.
 Sales rose to $18.84-billion in the quarter, compared with $18.48-billion last year.
+The company also raised its full-year profit forecast.

 Netflix Inc. shares may also get some action after the streaming service blew past estimates by adding 5.2 million new streaming customers in the second quarter and forecast continued momentum in foreign markets.
 The shares were up about 11 per cent in premarket trading.